 - Start-up Mode: If you happen to have landed up an interview with a start-up, make sure you are well-aware and well-read about the company before you enter that glass door.
 You need to learn about the start-up industry as a whole along with doing your research on the company you will be interviewing.
 Making a little impression never hurt anybody, did it?

 - Exaggerating Much?
 While you do need to stand out and make a mark, ensure that you do not end up exaggerating your skills.
 There is no point of painting a rosy picture of your accomplishments, the best way to do it is mention the truth.
 Putting your achievements in right words shall do the trick.

 When writing a resume, all you need to remember is you and your accomplishments.
-Understand the job description, realize your potential and go for it.
+Don’t worry about formats; plenty of online tools like Resumod can help you put your information in the right format.
+Instead, focus on understanding the job description and writing the resume that realises your potential.
 Your resume should be written in a way that it may be able to sell itself to the CEO or the concerned person.
 If that’s what it does, you are ready to go.